Healthy Strawberry Blondies with Strawberry Frosting

 You had it coming!
 Like I said in my Blueberry Muffin Blondies‘ post, I’m obsessed with these chewy, dense and fruity squares.
 I feel the need to bake them with every fruit I can get my hands on.
 I even made a giant list of the flavors I wanted to try.
 Embarrassing enough, I’ve thought of 3 more flavor combinations since that post…

-But onto this recipe.
-I took my original blondie recipe (the Peach Blondies) and swapped a few ingredients to make these super pink and filled with healthy ingredients.
+But onto these Strawberry Blondies.
+I took my Peach Blondies recipe and swapped a few ingredients to make these super pink and filled with healthy ingredients.
 Since food coloring isn’t my first choice (even though the kind I have is natural), I opted to use an even better ingredient: beets.

 Even though saying (or typing?) the word makes me gag, and tasting them makes me want to hurl, I really wanted these blondies to be pink pink PINK!
-And I didn’t have much luck getting a bright pink color from strawberries only in my Strawberry Sponge Cake, so I forced myself to use the dreaded ingredient.
+And I didn’t have much luck getting a bright pink color from strawberries alone, so I forced myself to use the dreaded ingredient.

 However, the result?
 Amazing.